Abdelhadyelsaid/another_chance_backend/README.md

 yarn start:dev
 ```

-Your Clothey eCommerce API should now be running at http://localhost:3026.
+Your Another Chance eCommerce API should now be running at http://localhost:3026.
 You can test it by navigating to the provided URL in your web browser or using API testing tools like Postman or Insomnia.